Geography

 • The administrative (executive) capital is considered to be the main capital of the state.

-• The former capital refers to a city which was the capital from admission into the Indian Union.
-An absence of a legislative capital means that it is administered by the Central government.
+• The former capital refers to a city that was the capital from admission into the Indian Union.

-States and UTs and their Capitals
+States and Union Territories and Their Capitals

 State / UT